KrisztinaPap/csharp-letter-remover/README.md

 This app is not for distribution and I do not accept pull requests.
 Thank you!

 ## Problem/Purpose:
-Practising comparison operators, data types, type conversion, loops, I/O, and decisions in C#.
+Practicing comparison operators, data types, type conversion, loops, I/O, and decisions in C#.
 The program prompts the user for a string and a character.
 It returns the string without the chosen character.

 ## Author:
 Krisztina Pap